lgregs/CreditAnalisys-FraudDetection/README.md

 # Credit Analisys & Fraud Detection

 ## Introduction
-This project focuses on data analysis and prediction using the CRISP-DM approach.
+This project focuses on Data Analysis and Forecast using the CRISP-DM approach, sorting customers and checking fraud possibilties.
 Both datasets used in this project are sourced from Kaggle.

 ## Dataset - 1